jmarshrossney/ceres-workshop/pages/task_1/main_task.rst

 Hyper-parameter optimisation
 ----------------------------

-The task now is simple: play around with hyperparameters until you either (a) are satisfied with the results, or (b) are too bored to continue.
+The task now is simple: play around with hyperparameters until you are either satisfied with the results or too bored to continue.

 If you're unsure where to start, try to answer the following questions: